unicef/publicgoods-toolkit/policy.md

   vendors, so that there is no ambiguity on the matter.

- **KEY RECOMMENDATION**: Use only well-known open source or open content licenses and make sure copyright ownership is clearly established at the outset of a project.
+ **KEY RECOMMENDATION**: Use only well-known open source or open content licenses as defined by the [Digital Public Good Standard](https://digitalpublicgoods.net/standard/) and make sure copyright ownership is clearly established at the oset of a project.
 Avoid mixing proprietary materials into a DPG.
 This is not something you want to disentangle later.

 ### Copyright and Jurisdiction